bomberman30/AdvanceOS-for-cardputer/README.md

 - BACKSPACE / DEL button is SELECT button
 - in emulator NES or GBC also "L" and "K" "1" and "2" and "WASD" keys suppurted
 - In GameBoy games and NES games Press 4 key to save the current state and 5 key to load save state
+# importent how to anable games if advanceOS installed on  launcher version 2.7.0 and up!!

+(if you install advanceOS directly from m5 burner the game will work fine! no modify nedded) Starting from Launcher version 2.7.0 and up, you must modify the partitions from within the launcher itself to enable game support.

+Step 1: Recommended — delete all existing partitions Open PMan from the menu.
+All white lines represent partitions — select each one (except "FREE") and choose Remove.
+Then select Apply Changes.
+When prompted to restart, reboot the Cardputer.

+Step 2: Install AdvanceOS
+Install AdvanceOS.bin from the SD card as you normally would.

+Step 3: Delete the SPIFFS partition again
+Return to PMan and remove the SPIFFS partition the same way as in Step 1.

+Step 4: Create a new OTA partition
+Open PMan again, select FREE, then choose Add OTA.
+Use the arrow keys until you see End, then press Enter.
+Move the end handle (the right handle) to the left until the size is 1MB.
+Press Enter again and select Confirm.

+Step 5: Create a new SPIFFS partition
+In PMan, click FREE again and choose Add SPIFFS.
+Keep the default name spiffs (just press OK).
+Allocate as much space as possible — this is where your ROM files will be stored.
+In Launcher version 2.7.2, SPIFFS automatically uses all available free space by default.

 ## Media Player
 - [ back 7 second
 - ] forward 7 second